omkadam92/Image_Caption_Generator/README.md

 CNN-LSTM Network.

-For This Project To Work On Your PC, Download the Code and need to make a diectory for saving the best model after training (in the folder named *working*, you can change the path according to your needs.)
+For This Project To Work On Your PC, Download the Code and the user will need to make a diectory for saving the best model after training (in the folder named *working*, you can change the path according to your needs.)